It’s no wonder mothers are burning out bigger than ever.

 Long-Term Parenting Goals

-What happened, in a nutshell, was that I shifted my focus from short-term, instant results that held me back to looking long-term at what I wanted from my life.
+In a nutshell, I shifted my focus from short-term, instant results that held me back to looking long-term at what I wanted from my life.

 I damn well knew what I wanted when I was asked this question:

-‘Could I attempt to visualise what I’d be thinking about when on my death bed in those last final moments?’
+‘Could I attempt to visualize what I’d be thinking about when on my deathbed in those last final moments?’

 Ouch.
 Deep, huh?